Actinium-225

 Actinium-225 (225Ac, Ac-225) is an isotope of actinium.
-It undergoes alpha decay to francium-221 with a half-life of 10 days, and is an intermediate decay product in the neptunium series (the decay chain starting at 237Np).
+It undergoes alpha decay to francium-221 with a half-life near 10 days, and is an intermediate decay product in the neptunium series (the decay chain starting at 237Np).
 Except for minuscule quantities arising from this decay chain in nature, 225Ac is entirely synthetic.

-The decay properties of actinium-225 are favorable for usage in targeted alpha therapy (TAT); clinical trials have demonstrated the applicability of radiopharmaceuticals containing 225Ac to treat various types of cancer.
+The decay properties of actinium-225 (emitting four alpha particles within about an hour) are favorable for usage in targeted alpha therapy (TAT); clinical trials have demonstrated the applicability of radiopharmaceuticals containing 225Ac to treat various types of cancer.
 However, the scarcity of this isotope resulting from its necessary synthesis in cyclotrons limits its potential applications.
+Another such isotope, bismuth-213, is produced necessarily (given its short half-life) from the decay of actinium-225 in a generator and immediate use; it gives only the last of the four alpha particles, requiring a larger amount of actinium, but may be preferred if available.

 Decay and occurrence

-Actinium-225 has a half-life of 10 days and decays by alpha emission.
+Actinium-225 decays exclusively by alpha emission.
 It is part of the neptunium series, for it arises as a decay product of neptunium-237 and its daughters such as uranium-233 and thorium-229.
 It is the last nuclide in the chain with a half-life over a day until the penultimate product, bismuth-209 (half-life 2.01×10^19 years).
 The final decay product of 225Ac is stable 205Tl.

 As a member of the neptunium series, it does not occur in nature except as a product of trace quantities of 237Np and its daughters formed by neutron capture reactions on primordial 232Th and 238U.
 It is much rarer than 227Ac and 228Ac, which respectively occur in the decay chains of uranium-235 and thorium-232.
 Its abundance was estimated as less than 1.1×10^−19 relative to 232Th and around 9.9×10^−16 relative to 230Th in secular equilibrium.